Bulls Blood: the Battle is on! Eger VS Szekszárd

 Bulls Blood from Eger

-The name Eger is perhaps more established due to its prominence in the region’s history and wine making, as well as larger volumes the region can produce.
-It is a lovely historic town and a must see destination on a Hungarian wine holiday, as it also happens to be on the way to the famous Tokaj wine region.
+The name Egri Bikaver (Bulls Blood) is perhaps more established due to its prominence in the region’s history and wine making.
+Also due to the larger volumes the region can produce.
+It is a lovely historic town and a must see destination on a Hungarian wine holiday.
+It also happens to be on the way to the famous Tokaj wine region.

 Generally, Eger Bulls Blood tends to represent a more tannic, earthy favours, and sit on the firmer, more structured end of the spectrum.
 Szekszárd’s Bulls Blood tend to show elegance, luscious fruit ripeness, softer texture and spicy character, that also ages faster.

-As with all wines of course, it mostly comes down to personal taste and preference, but the Bulls Blood legacy continues to offer an intriguing opportunity for wine enthusiasts to examine and compare the different characters of different regions!
+As with all wines of course, it mostly comes down to personal taste and preference.
+The Bulls Blood legacy however, continues to offer an intriguing opportunity for wine enthusiasts to examine and compare the different characters of different regions!

 An excellent quality Bulls Blood is mostly recommended to enjoy with beef, game, or classic spicy Hungarian dishes, and with a serving temperature of 15 – 17 °C.